 The living wall has been deemed a success with few complications.
 The public responds positively to the space and respects the foliage.
 The greatest challenge has been ensuring that complete maintenance knowledge is passed on to new hires.

 While enthusiasm peppers conversations about living architecture, understand that formal standards and long-term studies have yet to be developed.
 “Living walls and green facades must be carefully planned and maintained,” advises Peck.
 “They are not a plug-and-play technology.”

 As a thoughtful strategy, however, green walls create a compelling architectural feature, boost your mechanical systems, and contribute to environmental responsibility.

-Jennie Morton (firstname.lastname@example.org) is assistant editor of BUILDINGS.
+Jennie Morton was an assistant editor for BUILDINGS.